pyladieshamburg/python-essentials-series/first-steps/README.md

 Python is a script language, which means that your code is converted to machine code by a Python interpreter.
 You can have multiple versions of Python installed on your computer, and you need to choose the one you’d like for this project.

-*Choose the interpreter that is in the dice-env folder:
+* Choose the interpreter that is in the dice-env folder:

 ![](images/interpreter.png)

+### Steps for Choosing the dice-env Interpreter

 Then, follow these steps: